By Michael P. Sampson (part 8 of 8)

 Explain Corporate Relationships with Affidavits

 For jurisdiction, how do courts handle foreign entities affiliated with Florida companies?
-Affidavits and declarations can help judges figure out complex corporate structures.
+Sworn affidavits and declarations can help judges figure out complex corporate structures.
 That way, the judges can determine if a spouse’s claims against a foreign entity within the structure is subject to personal jurisdiction.

 Eight acts or contacts Florida’s long-arm statute lists can subject an entity to specific jurisdiction.
 The spouse’s action must also “arise from” one or more of the acts or contacts that give rise to specific jurisdiction.